 Be careful when wind is up its can be a bit rough

-As you head past Sweet Dreams headed to red slave or lighthouse you will see a stretch with no sites.
+As you head past Sweet Dreams headed to red slave or lighthouse you will see a stretch with no marked sites.
 Sets a mind to wondering..
 No one says you have to dive at the yellow markers....
 Ok half way between Sweet Dreams and the orange obelisk you will notice a turn off... its worth a visit..
-Follow the path to the coral rubble and you will find a path to the water.. a little south of the path you will find a good entry into the water and through the shore coral.
+This area is where the gossip site "Coral Garden" is.
+A reference to the elkhorns in the shallow although if find the soft coral more impresssive Follow the path to the coral rubble and you will find a path to the water.. a little south of the path you will find a good entry into the water and through the shore coral.
 Not really that bad unless the waves are thumping.
 When the wind is howling the southern dive sites in general can be nasty Nice collection of giant elk horn coral

 Like the discussion for Vista Blue, its surgey (don't you love it when I make up words? almost as much fun as my spelling).
 Once you actually park in the firm good access parking area, you observe actually a fairly nice small beach.
-Access to the actual water is a matter of selecting an approach you want to try Currently the bets i have found is a short walk South (left facing the ocean) pretty much in line with the second group of bushes.
+Access to the actual water is a matter of selecting an approach you want to try Currently the best i have found is a short walk South (left facing the ocean) pretty much in line with the second group of bushes.
 There is a large out cropping of coral at waters edge.
 If you look there is an area with a gradual slope into the water that is fairly easy Almost an EZPass.
-Once in, as in other sports watching your footing on the uneven bottom.
+There is a moderately easy one that has formed a little to theright (north) of a straight line from the parking area, Once in, as in other sports watching your footing on the uneven bottom.
 Lots of ridge at right angles to the shore line.
 When the wind is up there can be a bot of cross chop and some small rollers but still very much a doable.

 The shallows require a surface swim that is a moderate distance.
 The day I first dove this site I had a short tank so I didn't go down much more then 70 feet.
 Bottom coverage was intense with lots of soft coral inter spaced with the hard coral formations.
 Its is a dramatically different site then its neighbor Visa Blue with the soft corals much more dominant.
 Later dives have found the deeper shelf to be a possibility of sargassum triggers on the deep shelf from 135 to 165 , In general on the slope the presence of all the soft coral leads to a fair possibility of turtles.These southern sites are so beautiful that I am beginning to think about deleting my reviews.
 This was a late afternoon dive with a waxing moon and with a bit of a surge, as a result there was significant current but not impossible.
 My return was about 10 minutes shorter then my trip out.
 Divers should be aware that when the winds are up you will get wave action.
 The ability to dive this site in those conditions is dependent on divers comfort with waves..
 Full moon this place can be interesting current wise